MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/understand/case-studies.md

 # Windows Admin Center Case Studies

->Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows 10
+>Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows 10

 ## Learn about how our customers have used Windows Admin Center to improve their productivity and reduce costs.